klogdev/capture_lock/README.md

 # capture_lock
-A work on optimization based visual odometry with simplified pipeline of COLMAP.
-Experiemnts are conducted on COLMAP and KITTI Odometry dataset
+This repository hosts an implementation of a visual odometry (VO) pipeline that takes inspiration from the sophisticated methodologies employed in COLMAP.
+The pipeline leverages an adjugate quaternion formulation for Perspective-n-Point (PnP) and incorporates advanced optimization methods to achieve accurate pose estimation.